What Causes a Child to Start Stuttering Suddenly?

 Bilingual children may show different stuttering patterns across languages, and normal code-switching shouldn’t be confused with speech disorders.
 A professional assessment examines fluency in all languages to distinguish between developmental variations and true stuttering that requires intervention.

-How clinicians determine cause & risk
+How clinicians determine cause and risk

 Professional evaluation distinguishes between developmental and acquired stuttering through structured assessments across multiple settings.
 Speech-language pathologists and pediatricians work together to determine the underlying causes and predict the likelihood of recovery.